simeononsecurity/simeononsecurity.ch/content/articles/five-key-skills-every-information-systems-manager-should-have/index.en.md

 In today's rapidly evolving business landscape, **managers of information systems (MIS)** have become indispensable.
 The COVID-19 pandemic has accelerated the adoption of **remote work** and **digital transformation**, making information systems more critical to the success of organizations.
 MIS's play a crucial role in ensuring that organizations can operate effectively in this new environment.
 The skills outlined in this article are essential for an MIS to be effective in this role.

 1. **Digital Transformation:** Organizations are increasingly embracing digital transformation to streamline operations, enhance customer experiences, and gain a competitive edge.
 MIS professionals with **technical expertise** and a thorough understanding of modern technologies like **cloud computing**, **data analytics**, and **AI** are instrumental in driving successful digital transformation initiatives.
-For example, leveraging cloud-based platforms such as **Amazon Web Services (AWS)** or **Microsoft Azure** allows organizations to scale their infrastructure, optimize costs, and improve flexibility.
+For example, using cloud-based platforms such as **Amazon Web Services (AWS)** or **Microsoft Azure** allows organizations to scale their infrastructure, optimize costs, and improve flexibility.

 2. **Remote Work and Collaboration:** The pandemic has accelerated the shift to remote work, necessitating robust **communication** and **collaboration** skills for MIS professionals.
 Effective **oral and written communication** enables them to convey complex technical concepts to diverse stakeholders and facilitate collaboration among cross-functional teams.
 Collaboration tools like **Microsoft Teams** or **Slack** enhance remote teamwork and ensure seamless information sharing.